ascanipek/yoklama/README.md

 ## Using

-After cloning the application via git, you can start using it after database migration.
-Of course you must have a database and this database access information must be written in the required fields in the .env file.
+Clone the application via git, then do database migration and then you can start using it.
+Of course, you must have a database and this database access information must be written in the required fields in the '.env' file.

 After running the application locally, you can deploy it by sending it on the hosting / server.